renaissance-publishing/renaissance/content/chapters/18-backgrounds-traits-classes-and-powers.md

       - You were born in one of the subterranean communities that have taken up residence in the Haven Isles
-      - 10 ranks in one Knowledge skill, 10 ranks in one Profession skill
+      - 10 ranks in one Knowledge skill
+      - 10 ranks in one Profession skill
       - 10 ranks in Control or Spellcraft
       - a Sleight or Spell that you qualify for.
       - Common Races: Ash Elves, Dwarves, Kobolds